Media and Entertainment Summit

-With a special emphasis on media and entertainment for 2013, the NVIDIA GPU Technology Conference (GTC) brought together leading feature film and TV producers, visual effects artists, post-production professionals, broadcasters, and software developers from around the world.
-It provided a unique chance to discover best practices, network with peers, build business relationships, and advance the state of GPU acceleration across the industry.
+NVIDIA's GPU Technology Conference 2014 (GTC) is presenting the second annual summit on the application of GPU technology to broadcast, video and film making.
+GTC brings together leading producers, visual effects artists, post-production professionals, broadcasters, and software developers from around the world.
+It provides a unique chance to discover best practices, network with peers, build business relationships and advance the state of GPU acceleration across the industry.

 - Live broadcast graphics and augmented reality

 - Visual FX, including image processing and physics-based effects

 - GPU final-frame rendering

 |Olivier Maury, Lead Rendering Engineer, Industrial Light & Magic, will present on how ILM tackles the challenge of computationally intensive digital pyrotechnics using its groundbreaking proprietary package, Plume.
 His expertise includes physically-based rendering and effects authoring systems.
 Olivier joined ILM in 2006 and has worked at large scale VFX studios for over 13 years.
 He holds a M.Sc. both in Theoretical Physics (Université Paris-Sud 11) and in Computer Science (Ingénieur Télécom ParisTech).
 On February 15, 2014, Plume was recognized by the Academy of Motion Picture Arts and Sciences with a Scientific and Technical Award.|